bumic/bestofml/README.md

 # Best Of Machine Learning Resources
-A repository for sharing "best of" resources for learning machine learning.
+A repository for sharing best of resources for learning machine learning.
 This repository is particularly focused on neural networks.
 Suggested by my friend, Tommy Unger.

 # APPLICATION